 Biomedical Instrumentation (20 credits)

-Develop your ability to design and implement medical instruments that will be used in the prognosis, diagnosis and therapeutic treatment of patients in the clinical setting.
+This module will develop your ability to design and implement medical instruments that will be used for the monitoring of biosignals from patients and utilised in the prognosis, and diagnosis of disease of patients in the clinical setting.

 This module emphasises an integrated approach to the design of these systems based on elements of Mechanical, Electrical and Computer Engineering.